 In accordance with the Company's Articles of Association, the continuation of the Company is to be proposed by way of an ordinary resolution at this year's Annual General Meeting, being five years since the last (and first) continuation vote, which was passed at the Annual General Meeting of the Company held in 2018.
 If the resolution is not passed, the Board will be required within six months to convene a general meeting of the Company at which a special resolution shall be proposed to shareholders for the winding up of the Company and/or the reconstruction of the Company provided the latter provides an option for shareholders to elect to realise their investment in the Company in full.
-The Board believes that it is in the best interests of shareholders to vote in favour of the resolution, as they intend to do in respect of their own shareholdings.
+The Board believes that it is in the best interests of shareholders for the Company to continue and encourages shareholders to vote in favour of the resolution, as they intend to do in respect of their own shareholdings.